alibaba/GraphScope/docs/storage_engine/groot.md

 The store is a distributed graph store built on top of the popular RocksDB key-value store.
 It adopts a row-oriented design to support frequent small updates to the graph.
 Each row is tagged with a snapshot ID as its version.
 A query reads the most recent version of rows relative to the snapshot ID when it starts and is hence not blocked by writes.
 For writes, we take a compromise between consistency and higher throughput.
 In our design, writes in the same session can be grouped and executed atomically as a unit, and the persistent store assigns a snapshot ID (which is a low-resolution timestamp of the current time) to each group and executes groups of writes by the order of their snapshot IDs and by a deterministic (though arbitrary) order for groups of writes that occur in the same snapshot ID.
 It provides high write throughput while still maintaining some degree of order and isolation, although it provides less consistency than strict snapshot isolation common in databases.
 We hope our design choice provides an interesting trade-off for practical usage.

 ## Known Limitation
 Initially, the new persistent store is provided as a separate option from Vineyard, and it can accept Gremlin queries for data access.
-Going foward we hope to evolve them into an integrated hybrid graph store suitable for all kinds of workloads.
+Going forward we hope to evolve them into an integrated hybrid graph store suitable for all kinds of workloads.

 ## Deploy Groot